-Owens Valley is located on the eastern side of the Sierra Nevada Mountains in California on the western edge the Basin and Range Province (Figure2-7).
+Owens Valley is located on the eastern side of the Sierra Nevada Mountains in California on the western edge the Basin and Range Province (Figure 2-7).
 The surrounding watershed is approximately 3,287 mi2, extending from Long Valley and Benton Valley in the north to Haiwee Reservoir in the south.
 The Basin is comprised of Owens Valley (6-012.01) and Fish Slough subbasin (6-012.02), which are about 1,032 mi2 and 5 mi2, respectively.
 Locally, the northern arm of the Owens Valley subbasin that contains Chalfant, Hammil, and Benton Valleys is referred to as the "Tri-Valley."
 For the purposes of this plan, this area is included when referring to the Owens Valley groundwater basin unless stated otherwise.

 Elevations in the watershed range from 14,505 ft above mean sea level (amsl) at the summit of Mt.
 Whitney to 3,529 ft amsl in the Owens Dry Lake portion of the watershed.
 Topography can be broadly classified into three categories: mountain uplands, volcanic tablelands, and valley fill.
-The margins of the watershed are primarily composed of the steep, mountainous uplands.
-The Owens River enters the northern portion of the groundwater basin near Bishop and then meanders southward through the valley towards Owens (dry) Lake (Figure 2-8).
-Numerous tributaries drain the Sierra Nevada and enter the western portion of the groundwater basin.